...

 • Vacuum environment improves weld purity and quality.

-• Fast and efficient, ideal for high-volume production.
+• Fast and efficient, suitable for precision and repeatable manufacturing applications.

 Electron Beam Welding